-Call your friends and family when you feel like talking, tell them all about your thoughts and new things you found out and listen to what happened to them.
+Call abroad to your friends and family when you feel like talking, tell them all about your thoughts and new things you found out and listen to what happened to them.
 Trust me, you’ll stop feeling lonely.
-But in this case quality of connection and call rates are pretty important.
+But in this case quality of connection and calling rates are pretty important.
 Yolla can give you it all!

 We know what are the most significant components of mobile conversations.
 That’s why Yolla has the ultimate quality, lowest rates on the market and no hidden charges and fees.
 We know how it feels to be far away and will do anything to make you feel comfortable and have heartfelt long conversations just like you’d have at home.